-Estimate the position of table shapes on the query diagram.
-If the table shape representing table Emp is to the left of the connector, choose Select all rows from Emp from the shortcut menu.
-Note that the middle of the connection has changed its form.
+- Estimate the position of table shapes on the query diagram.
+If the table shape representing the Emp table is at the left of the connector, click Select all rows from Emp on the shortcut menu.
+Notice, that the middle of the connection has changed its form.

-Switch to the Joins tab of the tabbed editor to see the changes.
-To click the red-colored join kind and to choose Left Outer Join from the shortcut menu is an alternative way to set up the relation.
+- Switch to the Joins tab of the tabbed editor to see the changes.
+Alternatively, click the red-colored join kind and select Left Outer Join on the shortcut menu.

 Customizing a Query Using Query Builder

-There are six clauses in the SELECT statement and for every clause there is a tab in the tabbed editor.
+There are six clauses in the SELECT statement and there is a separate tab for every clause in the tabbed editor.
 The tabbed editor is the easiest way to adjust a query to your needs.
-Now the previous query should become a bit more complex.
-Suppose it is needed to find out how much money employees earn in each department.
-Let’s exclude a president from the list and sort it by money amount in descending order.
+Now, the previous query should become a bit more complex.
+Suppose we need to find out, how much money employees earn in each department.
+Let’s exclude the president from the list and sort it by money amount in descending order.

-Switch to the Design view of the query that was built in the previous part of the walkthrough.
+- Switch to the Design view of the query that was built in the previous section of the walkthrough.

-In the Emp table shape, unselect the EName field to exclude it from SELECT list.
+- In the Emp table shape, clear the EName field to exclude it from the SELECT list.

-In the same row, click the Alias column and enter a pseudonym for the field.
-Let it be Money.
+- In the same row, click the Alias column and enter a alias for the field, for example Money.

-In the same row, click the Function column and choose Sum from the drop-down list.
-Note that the changes that occurred in the table shape related to the Emp table.
+- In the same row, click the Function column and select Sum from the drop-down list.
+Pay attention to the changes that occurred in the table shape related to the Emp table.

-On the Where tab of the tabbed editor, click .
+- On the Where tab of the tabbed editor, click the button.

-Click the condition operator (‘=’) and choose does not equal from the drop-down list.
+- Click the condition operator (=) and select Does not equal from the drop-down list.

-On the Group By tab, select the Dept.DNamefield and click .
-Use up arrow and down arrow buttons to change order of columns.
-If you have missed and added a wrong field to the Group By list, select it and click the left arrow button.
-You should not do anything at the Having tab.
+- On the Group By tab, select the Dept.DName field and click .
+Use up and down arrow buttons to change the columns order.
+If you mistakenly added a wrong field to the Group By list, exclude it by selecting it and clicking the left arrow button.
+Keep the Having tab intact.
 It is absolutely similar to the Where tab.

-On the Order By tab, click Money, then click .
+- On the Order By tab, click Money, and then click .

-Select this field in the Ordered By list and click .
-Notice what happened to table shapes after all these manipulations.
+- Select this field in the Ordered By list and click .
+Note what happened to table shapes after all these manipulations.

-At any moment you can switch to the Text view of a document to inspect a query you have built using Query Builder.
-To do it, click the Text button at the bottom part of a document.
-If the Text button is not visible, use a corresponding item in the shortcutm menu.
-Another way to change document view is to use commands from the View menu.
+- At any moment you can switch to the Text view of a document to examine a query you built with Query Builder.
+Click the Text button at the bottom part of a document.
+If the Text button is not visible, use a corresponding item in the shortcut menu.
+Another way to change document’s view is to use commands on the View menu.

-In either Design or Text view, click Execute button.
+- In either Design or Text view, click the Execute button.

-If you have followed the instruction correctly and used source data provided in the previous topic, the following table should appear:
+If you follow the instructions correctly and use the source data provided in the previous topic, the following table should appear:

-If you have made changes to the tables involved in the query, your results may differ.
+If you modify the tables involved in the query, your results may differ.

-Depending on the product you use, the retrieval data may differ from this example.
+Depend on the product you use the retrieval data may differ from this example.